-All reclamation plans shall be consistent with applicable Components of complement the preservation and enhancement measures in the Yolo County Habitat Conservation Plan (Natural Community Conservation Plan (HCP/NCCP).
-Mining operators with lands designated as having a moderate to high potential for use as mitigation areas in the HCP shall be encouraged to participate in the Developer HCP Participation Options, including use of lands as mitigation sites.
+All reclamation plans shall complement the preservation and enhancement measures in the Yolo County Habitat Conservation Plan (HCP).
+Mining operators with lands designated as having amoderate to high potential for use as mitigation areas in the HCP shall be encouraged to participate in the Developer HCP Participation Options, including use of lands as mitigation sites.